NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 a virtual environment created by `venv`, and install Python modules through `pip` the traditional way.

-Create this `default.nix` file, together with a `requirements.txt` and simply execute `nix-shell`.
+Create this `default.nix` file, together with a `requirements.txt` and execute `nix-shell`.

 ```nix